UP-Fuse: Uncertainty-guided LiDAR-Camera Fusion for 3D Panoptic Segmentation: Related Work

 Transformer-based approaches~\cite{gu2022maskrange, marcuzzi2023mask, xiao2025position, su2023pups} unify semantic and instance segmentation through a shared mask-classification framework, using learned queries to predict panoptic masks in an end-to-end manner.
 These methods differ in input representation, including point-based~\cite{su2023pups}, sparse voxel~\cite{marcuzzi2023mask}, and RV projections~\cite{gu2022maskrange}.
 The latter offers computational efficiency by transforming sparse 3D points into dense 2D grids, enabling the use of mature 2D segmentation architectures.
 However, lifting 2D predictions back into 3D heuristically, often introduces artifacts and struggles with occlusion~\cite{sirohi2021efficientlps, gu2022maskrange}.
 Our approach follows the RV transformer paradigm but incorporates a novel 2D-3D hybrid panoptic decoder, allowing more accurate and context-aware 3D panoptic segmentation.

 {\parskip=2pt \textbf{Multi-Modal LiDAR Panoptic Segmentation}: Panoptic-FusionNet~\cite{song2024panoptic} integrates camera features into a 3D backbone through multi-scale point-voxel-pixel correspondence tables, demonstrating the benefit of incorporating visual cues into LiDAR-based panoptic segmentation.
 Building on this idea, LCPS~\cite{zhang2023lidar} introduces a voxel-space fusion pipeline that combines asynchronous temporal compensation, semantic-aware region alignment, and point-to-voxel propagation to enable content-aware cross-modal fusion.
 More recently, IAL~\cite{pan2025images} proposes a geometry-aware fusion architecture that performs cross-modal interaction through token-level attention between LiDAR and image representations.
 By incorporating modality-synchronized data augmentation during training, IAL encourages stronger geometric alignment between modalities.
 While these methods demonstrate the value of multi-modal fusion, Panoptic-FusionNet relies on static geometric associations~\cite{song2024panoptic} that fuse features without considering their contextual relevance.
 Both LCPS~\cite{zhang2023lidar} and IAL~\cite{pan2025images} emphasize relevance-based fusion through content-aware feature selection or geometry-aware token interaction but lack an explicit mechanism to assess the reliability of visual features under adverse conditions.
-The reliability of camera features is closely related to aleatoric uncertainty, which captures irreducible noise arising from factors such as sensor imperfections, adverse lighting, or environmental conditions~\cite{kendall2017uncertainties}.
-Existing fusion methods do not explicitly model this uncertainty, and traditional uncertainty estimation techniques such as Bayesian neural networks~\cite{blundell2015weight} or deep ensembles~\cite{lakshminarayanan2017simple} are computationally expensive and primarily target epistemic uncertainty.
-In our work, we instead model aleatoric uncertainty at the feature level, enabling the network to quantify the reliability of camera-encoded features.
+Camera feature reliability can be affected by sensor imperfections, adverse lighting, and environmental conditions, which introduce aleatoric noise~\cite{kendall2017uncertainties}.
+Existing fusion methods do not explicitly account for such variations in feature reliability, while traditional uncertainty estimation techniques such as Bayesian neural networks~\cite{blundell2015weight} or deep ensembles~\cite{lakshminarayanan2017simple} are computationally expensive and primarily target epistemic uncertainty.
+In our work, we model uncertainty at the feature level, enabling the network to quantify the reliability of camera-encoded features.
 UP-Fuse introduces an uncertainty-guided fusion module that integrates both relevance- and reliability-based fusion.
 By coupling cross-modal interaction with uncertainty awareness, our method adaptively balances the contributions of each modality.
-This design aligns with recent efforts to evaluate robustness under sensor degradation and failure~\cite{yan2023cross, mohan2024progressive}.}
+This design aligns with recent efforts to evaluate robustness under sensor degradation and failure~\cite{mohan2024progressive, sodano2023robust, yan2023cross}.}